Richard Avedon: In the American West

 Serious heart inflammations hindered Avedon's health in 1974.
 The troubling time inspired him to create a compelling collection from a new perspective.
 In 1979, he was commissioned by Mitchell A. Wilder (1913–1979), the director of the Amon Carter Museum in Fort Worth, Texas, to complete the “Western Project.”

-Wilder envisioned the project to portray Avedon's take on the American West.
-It became a turning point in Avedon's career when he focused on everyday working class subjects such as miners soiled in their work clothes, housewives, farmers and drifters on larger-than-life prints, instead of the more traditional options of focusing upon public figures or the openness and grandeur of the West.
-The project lasted five years concluding with an exhibition and a catalogue.
+Wilder envisioned the project as Avedon's take on the American West.
+It became a turning point in Avedon's career: he focused on everyday working-class subjects—miners in soiled work clothes, housewives, farmers, and drifters—photographed as larger-than-life prints.
+This marked a departure from traditional Western photography, which typically emphasized either public figures or the landscape's grandeur and openness.
+The project lasted five years and concluded with both an exhibition and a catalogue.
 It allowed Avedon and his crew to photograph 762 people and expose approximately 17,000 sheets of 8×10 Kodak Tri-X Pan film.
 The collection identified a story within his subjects of their innermost self, a connection Avedon admits would not have happened if his new sense of mortality through severe heart conditions and aging hadn't occurred.
-Avedon visited and traveled through state fair rodeos, carnivals, coal mines, oil fields, slaughter houses and prisons to find subjects.
+Avedon visited and traveled through state fair rodeos, carnivals, coal mines, oil fields, slaughterhouses, and prisons to find subjects.

-In 1994, Avedon revisited his subjects who would later speak about In the American West aftermath and its direct effects.
-Billy Mudd, a trucker, spent long periods of time on his own away from his family.
-He was a depressed, disconnected and lonely man before Avedon offered him the chance to be photographed.
-When he saw his portrait for the first time, Mudd saw that Avedon revealed something about him that allowed him to recognize the need for change in his life.
-The portrait transformed Mudd, and led him to quit his job and return to his family.
+In 1994, Avedon revisited his subjects who would later speak about the aftermath and direct effects of In the American West.
+Trucker Billy Mudd spent long periods of time on his own, away from his family.
+He was a depressed, disconnected, and lonely man before Avedon offered him the chance to be photographed.
+When he saw his portrait for the first time, Mudd realized that Avedon had revealed something about him, prompting him to recognize the need for change in his life.
+The portrait transformed Mudd and led him to quit his job and return to his family.